princesatyendra17/cppVigenere/README.md

   * Help option.
   * Print a common character map
   * Encode a set of text when provided text and a key
-  * When provided a set of text, programatically solve for the key
+  * Decode a set of text when provided a cipher and a key